danielbarry/telnet-server/readme.md

 If you are able to implement an API in other languages, please contact me via the information found in other places of this documentation.

+## (6) Testing

+Testing is to be done via multiple methods:

+  * **API** - The API will provide testing of the main core, but will also require test coverage itself in order to make sure these align.
+This will be done where possible.
+  * **Static Coverage** - Static coverage will be used where possible to detect issues that may occur whilst the program is being run.
+  * **Test Cases** - Every method in the core where possible should be tested, other than the low risk entry and exit points of the code where it is expected they should work.
+This should dramatically reduce the risk of running issues.

+## (7) Bugs

 If you detect any bugs, please check the following lists before sending a report.